 The word francesinha literally means “little French woman” or “frenchie” in Portuguese.
 It was inspired by the French croque-monsieur and adapted to Portuguese tastes.
 It quickly became very popular and has since become deeply associated with the city of Porto.

 This was my one and only experience with the sandwich so I have no basis for comparison, but I read that the secret to a good francesinha is in the sauce.
 It’s what separates an average francesinha from a great one.

-Lado B was often cited in articles listing the city’s best francesinhas.
+Lado B was often cited in articles listing the best Porto restaurants for francesinha.
 In fact, they’re so confident they serve the best that they named their signature sandwich A Melhor Francesinha do Mundo, which literally means “The Best Francesinha in the World”!

 The sauce was rich and tomato-ey and the sandwich a beautiful layered mess of soaked bread, rump steak, two types of sausage, mortadella, ham, and gooey cheese.
 It was delicious but also very filling, so be sure to go hungry or share a sandwich between two people.

 Like many of the places on this list, Lado B is a TripAdvisor Certificate of Excellence awardee with a superb 4.5-star rating.

 Address: R. de Passos Manuel 190, 4000-382 Porto, Portugal